ITrust/closure-itrust-library/README.md

 With [Google Closure library](https://code.google.com/p/closure-library/), it is possible to divide an application into several modules.

 **How to build automatically javascript modules ?**
 Using [Closure builder](https://developers.google.com/closure/library/docs/closurebuilder), you can build your application into several output files.
-For this, you have to specify to the *closure compiler* all files included in each plugins: e.g: *Mod1* includes *file1*, *file2*, *file3* and *Mod2* includes *file4* and *file5*, and has a dependency to *Mod1*.
+In order to do this, you have to specify to the *closure compiler* all files included in each plugins: e.g: *Mod1* includes *file1*, *file2*, *file3* and *Mod2* includes *file4* and *file5*, and has a dependency to *Mod1*.

     (closure_builder)